Constraint Minimization Problem of the Nonlinear Schr\"{o}dinger Equation with the Anderson Hamiltonian: Conclusion

-This paper is an attempt to build a bridge between the variation problem and the singular SPDE in the paracontrolled distribution framework.
-We have defined the energy functional $E(u)$ associated with the Anderson Hamiltonian by the quadratic form of the Anderson Hamiltonian on the space of paracontrolled distributions $\mathscr{D}_{\vartheta}^{\alpha,1}$.
-Then we have shown that the energy functional $E(u)$ is a $C^1$ map from $\mathscr{D}_{\vartheta}^{\alpha,1}$ to $\mathbb{R}$, and the Euler-Lagrange equation of the energy functional $E(u)$ is the elliptic singular SPDE (\ref{PAME}).
+This paper is an attempt to build a bridge between the variation problem and the singular stochastic partial differential equation in the paracontrolled distribution framework.
+We define the energy functional $E(u)$ associated with the Anderson hamiltonian on the suitable energy space $\mathscr{D}_{\vartheta}^{\alpha,1}$ with paracontrolled distributions structure .
+Then we show that the energy functional $E(u)$ is a $C^1$ map from $\mathscr{D}_{\vartheta}^{\alpha,1}$ to $\mathbb{R}$, and the Euler-Lagrange equation of the energy functional $E(u)$ is the elliptic singular stochastic partial differential equation (\ref{NAME}).
 By the direct method of calculus of variation, we proved the existence of minimizers.
-Since the minimizer $u$ is a weak solution of the elliptic singular SPDE (\ref{PAME}), we use the structure of the singular SPDE (\ref{PAME}), and establish the $L^2$ estimates and Schauder estimates for the minimizer $u$.
+Since the minimizer $u$ is a weak solution of the elliptic singular stochastic partial differential equation (\ref{NAME}), we use the structure of the singular stochastic partial differential equation (\ref{NAME}), and establish the $L^2$ estimates and Schauder estimates for the minimizer $u$.

-We only consider the Anderson Hamiltonian in $2$-dimensional torus $\mathbb{T}^2$ in this paper.
-We point out that in the $3$-dimensional case, since the regularity of spatial white noise is much more singular, the (rigorous) definition of the Anderson Hamiltonian and its domain is more complex.
-Thus the assumption of the nonlinear term will have more restriction, and the regularity estimates will be technically more involved.
-It will be the subject of future work.

-There are other directions we plan to explore in our future work.
+We restrict our study to the Anderson hamiltonian in $2$-dimensional torus $\mathbb{T}^2$ with the periodic boundary condition.
 By Dirichlet and Neumann Besov spaces, we can replace the periodic boundary condition by Dirichlet or Neumann boundary condition.
-We can also use some spacial weight and study the variation problem in the whole space.
-In addition, the energy functional $E(u)$ associated with the Anderson Hamiltonian can help us construct a Lyapunov function of the continuous parabolic Anderson model, and it will be a powerful tool to study the long-time behavior of the continuous parabolic Anderson model.
+In the $3$-dimensional case, the regularity of spatial white noise is much more singular, which makes the definition of the Anderson hamiltonian and its energy space more complex.
+This will be the subject of future work.